MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-model-in-flow.md

 ms.reviewer: v-dehaas
 ---

-# Use a prediction model in Microsoft Power Automate
+# Use a prediction model in Power Automate

 1. Sign in to [Microsoft Power Automate](https://flow.microsoft.com/), select the **My flows** tab, and then select **Create from blank**.
 1. Enter a name for your flow.